 The Poseidon Undersea Resort which is one and a half miles in length and is surrounded by a lagoon 90 feet deep, has to be one of THE most relaxing resorts on the face of the planet, or should we say – under the sea.
-This 5-star hotel, located in Fiji, is the epitome of unusual considering its 24 underwater suites are constructed with floor to ceiling acrylic glass for a crystal clear, oceanic view.
-Each one of these perfectly pressurized, air-conditioned units features its own colourful coral garden with an abundance of tropical marine life, all of which can be lit up with a flick of a switch.
+This 5-star hotel, located in Fiji, is the epitome of unusual considering its 24 underwater suites are constructed with floor-to-ceiling acrylic glass for a crystal clear, oceanic view.
+Each one of these perfectly pressurized, air-conditioned units features its own colorful coral garden with an abundance of tropical marine life, all of which can be lit up with a flick of a switch.
 It’s not only peaceful; it’s also utterly romantic.

 Located on the eastern shores of the Great Salar de Uyuni in Bolivia, travelers will find Hotel Palacio de Sal which falls into the category of highly unusual due to its construction materials of salt, salt, and more salt.
 Considering the Great Salar is actually the world’s largest salt flat, builders used what they had at their disposal.
-Consequently, the walls, floors, and ceilings, a lot of the furniture and even some decor are made of hardened salt blocks.
+Consequently, the walls, floors, and ceilings, a lot of the furniture, and even some decor are made of hardened salt blocks.
 But don’t tell any deer or other wildlife you might know because there’s an ardent ‘no licking’ rule at this resort.

-Despite the hotel’s less than favourable location of 15+ miles from the nearest town, surrounded by vast nothingness and an uninviting climate, Palacio de Sal still manages to attract its fair share of guests due to its incredible uniqueness.
+Despite the hotel’s less than favorable location of 15+ miles from the nearest town, surrounded by vast nothingness and an uninviting climate, Palacio de Sal still manages to attract its fair share of guests due to its incredible uniqueness.
 To be fair, there was a previous salt hotel that existed here in the early 90s, however, the owner hadn’t worked out the kinks regarding waste management due to the hard salt ground.
 And by 2002 the original salt hotel venture was closed due to unsanitary conditions.
-The current version, which houses 32 guest rooms, was constructed in 2007 and is not only better equipped for plumbing, but it is also more upscale.
+The current version, which houses 32 guest rooms, was constructed in 2007 and is not only better equipped for plumbing, but is also more upscale.

 Taj Lake Palace – Udaipur, India

 This unique and extravagant property was constructed in 1743.
-It was built as a winter resort by the appointment of Maharana Jagat Singh II, successor to the royal dynasty of Mewar.
+It was built as a winter resort by the appointment of Maharana Jagat Singh II, the successor to the royal dynasty of Mewar.
 The Taj Lake Palace was built on Jag Mandir island but in such a way that it appears as though the building is gracefully floating on the waters of Lake Pichola.
 As such, it is accessible only by boat.

-It wasn’t until the 1960s that the property was converted to an upscale hotel and received it’s first paying customers.
+It wasn’t until the 1960s that the property was converted to an upscale hotel and received its first paying customers.
 However, it was not redesigned.
-Instead, management fully retained the royal ambiance and left much as it was with marble walls enhanced with semi-precious stones, fountains and pillared terraces.
+Instead, management fully retained the royal ambiance and left much as it was with marble walls enhanced with semi-precious stones, fountains, and pillared terraces.

-This 5-star resort is one of the world’s most romantic destinations with 83 luxury rooms and suites, first class service, and upscale cuisine, as well as unencumbered 360-degree views of the lake and the city of Udaipur.
+This 5-star resort is one of the world’s most romantic destinations with 83 luxury rooms and suites, first-class service, and upscale cuisine, as well as unencumbered 360-degree views of the lake and the city of Udaipur.
 Guest rooms are fit for royalty with 24-hour butler service, and amenities include a spa and Arab-inspired outdoor pool.
 Water taxi’s from the city’s pier are used to transport guests back and forth to the mainland.